harvester/docs/docs/install/harvester-configuration.md

 #### Definition

-- `install.vip`: The VIP of Harvester management endpoint.
-After installation, users can access Harvester GUI at URL `https://<VIP>`.
+- `install.vip`: The VIP of the Harvester management endpoint.
+After installation, users can access the Harvester GUI at the URL `https://<VIP>`.
 - `install.vip_mode`
-    - `dhcp`: Harvester will send DHCP requests to get VIP. `install.vip_hw_addr` field needs to be provided.
+    - `dhcp`: Harvester will send DHCP requests to get the VIP.
+The `install.vip_hw_addr` field needs to be provided.
     - `static`: Harvester uses a static VIP.
 - `install.vip_hw_addr`: The hardware address corresponding to the VIP.
-Users have to configure their on-premise DHCP server to offer the configured VIP.
+Users must configure their on-premise DHCP server to offer the configured VIP.
 The field is mandatory when `install.vip_mode` is `dhcp`.

 #### Example